 It’s been a while since my last post and just now, as things in the whole world are very weird, I’m back.
 So, #StayAtHome and keep up with me!
 Lately, I’m deepening my knowledge in Object-Oriented programming and reviewing some concepts about this paradigm.
-So, I decided to make a series of posts about OOP and how to think in an Object-Oriented manner.
-In this first part I will be talking about some fundamental concepts that will help us design better Object-Oriented Software, such as Abstraction, Encapsulation and Information Hiding.
+So, I decided to make a post about OOP and how to think in an Object-Oriented manner.
+I will be talking about some fundamental concepts that will help us design better Object-Oriented Software, such as Abstraction, Encapsulation and Information Hiding.
 Also, I explain what is an object and why choose the OO approach.

 I’m using as bibliography Python3 - Object-Oriented Programming and Designing Object-Oriented Software.
 Both are very good books that I recommend reading.
 If you are studying Python, Python3 - Object-Oriented Programming is an amazing book to read after having some basic knowledge about the language.
 I read it twice already and always use it when I need to remember something.

 As developers we are always finding ways to make our applications more reliable.
 It’s not different for us when we choose an Object-Oriented approach.
 Software applications are big and complex, but they are not static.
 During its life cycle, Softwares are always being extended and modified, and we need to find a way to make these changes with as minimal side-effects as possible, and OOP does that.
 An Object-Oriented Design intents for Software that can be easily reused, refined, tested, maintained and extended and therefore increases the application’s life cycle and its reliability.

 “Abstraction is the key to designing good software.”